 Co-presented with Jill Gilday.
 “Removing the Brrr-iers to Winter Programming.”
-Presented at NWTRPA Annual Conference in Fort Simpson, NT.
+Workshop delivered at NWTRPA Annual Conference in Fort Simpson, NT.
 7 October 2015.

 “Canoe Sport, Colonialism, and the Politics of Place.”
-Presented at Contesting Canada’s Future at Trent University, Peterborough, ON.
+Paper presented at Contesting Canada’s Future at Trent University, Peterborough, ON.
 21-23 May 2015.

 “‘In Pleasant and Healthful Surroundings’: Canadian YWCAs and Summer Homes for Working Women at the Turn of the 20th Century.”
-Presented at American Society for Environmental History Annual Meeting in Washington, DC.
+Paper presented at American Society for Environmental History Annual Meeting in Washington, DC.
 18-22 March 2015.

 “From Dining Hall to Gymnasium: Making Space for Active Women at Canadian YWCAs, 1888-1920.”
-Presented at the Annual Meeting of the North American Society for the Sociology of Sport in Portland, OR.
+Paper presented at the Annual Meeting of the North American Society for the Sociology of Sport in Portland, OR.
 5-8 November 2014.

 “Canoes and Canoeing in Muskoka.”
 Presented at the Muskoka Lakes Museum as part of the “Free for 50 Lecture Series,” Port Carling, ON.
 6 August 2014.

 “‘everything has to be done decently and in order’: Canoe Sport and Governance in Late Nineteenth Century North America.”
-Presented at the Annual Meeting of the Canadian Historical Association at Brock University, St. Catharine’s, ON.
+Paper presented at the Annual Meeting of the Canadian Historical Association at Brock University, St. Catharine’s, ON.
 26-28 May 2014.

 “Physical Activity and the Making of Young Women.”
-Presented at the Berkshire Conference on the History of Women at the University of Toronto, Toronto, ON.
+Paper presented at the Berkshire Conference on the History of Women at the University of Toronto, Toronto, ON.
 22-24 May 2014.

 “The Labours of Leisure: Work and Workers at the Annual Encampments of the American Canoe Association, 1880-1910.”
-Presented at the Research Centre for Sport in Canadian Society Workshop at University of Ottawa, Ottawa, ON.
+Paper presented at the Research Centre for Sport in Canadian Society Workshop at University of Ottawa, Ottawa, ON.
 22 November 2013.

 “The Canoeists Come to Muskoka!
 August 1900.”
-Presented at the Muskoka Boat and Heritage Centre, Gravenhurst, ON.
+Paper presented at the Muskoka Boat and Heritage Centre, Gravenhurst, ON.
 27 August 2013.

 “Physique, Strength, Grace, and Health: Physical Activity and the Young Women’s Christian Associations in Canada, 1870-1920.”
-Presented at the Annual Meeting of the North American Society for Sport History at St. Mary’s University, Halifax, NS.
+Paper presented at the Annual Meeting of the North American Society for Sport History at St. Mary’s University, Halifax, NS.
 24-27 May 2013.

 “Thinking Outside the Box: Interdisciplinary Approaches to Graduate School.”
 Roundtable participant at the Annual Meeting of the American Society for Environmental History in Toronto, ON.
 4-6 April 2013.

 “Mobile Habitations of Canoescapes.”
-Presented with Bryan Grimwood at the Annual Meeting of the Canadian Association of Geographers at the University of Waterloo, Waterloo, ON.
+Paper presented with Bryan Grimwood at the Annual Meeting of the Canadian Association of Geographers at the University of Waterloo, Waterloo, ON.
 28 May-2 June 2012.

 “The Work of Play: Labour at the Annual Meetings of the American Canoe Association, 1880-1910.”
-Presented at the Annual Meeting of the Canadian Historical Association at the University of Waterloo, Waterloo, ON.
+Paper presented at the Annual Meeting of the Canadian Historical Association at the University of Waterloo, Waterloo, ON.
 28-30 May 2012.

 “The Path to Publication.”
 Guest lecture in HIST 5003 – Historical Theory and Method at Carleton University, Ottawa, ON.
 Fall 2011.

 “Making a Home Away from Home: The Politics and Practices of Inhabiting at the American Canoe Association Encampments, 1880-1910.”
-Living Room Lecture Series, Carleton University, Ottawa, ON.
+Paper presented at Living Room Lecture Series, Carleton University, Ottawa, ON.
 5 October 2011.

 “Celluloid Consensus: Film in the Age of McCarthy” and “The Counterculture: Alternative America: The Beat Generation.”
 Guest lectures in HIST 3904 – The Birth of the American Modern, Carleton University, Ottawa, ON.
 Fall 2009, 2011.